-SPED 678...PRACTICUM: INSTRUCTIONAL STRATEGIST II: INTELLECTUAL DISABILITIES...3 CREDITS

-Designed as the clinical capstone course for the K-12 Instructional Strategist II: ID endorsement.
-While working directly with students identified with intellectual disabilities in special education/ general education settings; the teacher will plan, teach, assess, and reflect.
+SPED 678...PRACTICUM: INSTRUCTIONAL STRATEGIST II: INTELLECTUAL DISABILITIES...3 CREDITS students identified with intellectual disabilities in special education/ general education settings; the teacher will plan, teach, assess, and reflect.
 Application of the Iowa Alternate Assessment is required.
 Research reviews of current issues, theories and practices will be conducted.
 Includes a 20 hour practicum under the guidance of an appropriately endorsed teacher to discuss and model best instructional practices.
 Eight of these 20 hours will be with students identified with intellectual disabilities at an alternate grade level.